hansjoergkeser/beermat-appium-tests/README.md

 ### The app and the tests to make the screenshots

 The sample app in this project displays a beer mat, having a simple notepad for how many drinks you had and the price for them.
-Given I wanted to prepare a beermat with 20 beers for 1,99 Eur in the list, I would use a standard Appium test to prepare the app:
+Given I wanted to prepare a beer mat with 20 beers for 1,99 Eur in the list, I would use a standard Appium test to prepare the app:
 - Tap on the price
 - Insert new price
 - tap 19 times on the plus button